Mystic: my first Avatar ficcy, and of course its Zutara its so sexeh, dont deny it. if you dont like the pairing dont read please!

 "This isn't about the Avatar."
 Zuko almost growled.
 She was delirious in her exhaustion, why couldn't she grasp what he was telling her?
 "I won't hold you back the way he does… I want to embrace your ability…" He stared down at her hands once more.
 "I want your hands to be mine alone."

 Grasping both wrists he pulled her forward, pressing her palms against his chest.
-And as she parted her lips, about to answer, he leant forward and captured them with his own, running his lips over them.
-Savouring the taste.
+And as she parted her lips, about to answer, he leaned forward and captured them with his own, running his lips over them.
+Savoring the taste.
 He didn't require any confirmation.
 He always got what he wanted.
 And really, hadn't there already been enough talking for today?

 She leaned against him, far too exhausted to fight it.
 Why did she have to go and use all her energy to save his sorry ass if he was just going to get all possessive on her?

-"You are a healer Katara, this is what you were meant to do."
-He whispered, pressing his warm lips on the sensitive skin below her ear low, trailing kisses down her throat.
+"You are a healer Katara.
+This is what you were meant to do."
+He whispered, pressing his warm lips on the sensitive skin below her ear lobe, trailing kisses down her throat.

 "But…" Katara trailed off when his lips found hers.
 She was supposed to be loyal to Aang, not fraternizing with the enemy.

 This kiss seemed to slowly suck every damn reasonable thought out of her head.
-In fact, it seemed to suck the very breath out of her as she succumbed herself to his heat.
+In fact, it appeared to suck the very breath out of her as she succumbed herself to his heat.

 The contrast of water and fire pressed up against her sent her body into overdrive.
 She couldn't handle this.
 This was so intense… almost intimate.
 They weren't supposed to be together.